State Law Protection

 Receive compensation for violations

-The Pennsylvania Unfair Trade Practices and Consumer Protection Law (UTPCPL) is the state's primary weapon against business fraud.
-It is designed to equalize the playing field between consumers and businesses.
+The Pennsylvania Unfair Trade Practices and Consumer Protection Law (UTPCPL) serves as the state's most powerful tool against business fraud.
+It exists to level the playing field between everyday consumers and deceptive businesses.

-The law prohibits a "catch-all" category of "fraudulent or deceptive conduct which creates a likelihood of confusion or of misunderstanding."
-This broad definition allows us to sue for many types of bad business behavior.
+The law explicitly bans a wide variety of harmful acts, including a powerful "catch-all" provision against any "fraudulent or deceptive conduct which creates a likelihood of confusion or of misunderstanding."
+Because this definition is so broad, it empowers consumers to fight back against nearly any type of dishonest business practice.

-The best part?
-If you win, the court can award you up to three times your actual damages (treble damages) plus your attorney fees.
-This makes it possible to fight even smaller claims.
+One of the strongest features of the UTPCPL is its damage provisions.
+If your rights are violated, the court has the authority to award you up to three times your actual damages (treble damages), as well as your attorney fees.
+This makes it financially feasible to hold businesses accountable, even for smaller financial losses.

 Who Can Sue Under UTPCPL?